The Rank Foundation grant programme is to support projects that have a direct impact to patients in adult member hospices.

 - refurbishment of staff rooms or other non-patient facilities;

-- requests for isolated pieces of equipment not related to conditions other than cancer;
+- requests for isolated pieces of equipment;

 - applications for work that forms part of a much larger project;